Skip to content

 No current compact of free association includes U.S. citizenship, and Washington has been clear that it cannot guarantee U.S. citizenship to a sovereign nation of Puerto Rico.

 Free association is inherently independence.
 At their core, both options involve sovereignty for Puerto Rico.
-This was made clear in the 2017 plebiscite ballot, which presented free association and independence together as one option.

 In 2024, the sovereign free association option garnered 31% of the vote.
 This increase may reflect the mistaken belief that U.S. citizenship would be secured for any length of time under this arrangement.
 There is no such guarantee.
 Of the options provided on the 2024 plebiscite, U.S. citizenship would be “recognized, protected, and secured” only under statehood.